Udaystack/ai-health-companion/README.md

 # 🏥 AI Health Companion

-A command-line Java application that tracks your health reports over time and uses **Claude AI** to analyze trends, explain medical results in plain language, and give personalized lifestyle recommendations
+A command-line Java application that tracks your health reports over time and uses **Claude AI** to analyze trends, explain medical results in plain language, and give personalized lifestyle recommendations.

 ---